flatironinstitute/finufft/README.md

 make test
 ```
 This should compile the main libraries, which are found in `lib`, and run
 tests which produce text output ending with a summary that there were zero crashes and zero fails.
+(If numdiff was not installed, it instead produces output that you will have to check by eye matches the requested accuracy.)
 If there is an error in compilation, then `cp makefile makefile.local`, edit `makefile.local` to adjust
 compiler and other library options, then use `make -f makefile.local`.
-If there is an error in testing (accuracy fails), consider filing a bug report (below).
+If there is an error in testing, consider filing a bug report (below).
 Here are some other make tasks (run `make` without arguments to see a full list):

 - `make examples` : compile some simple examples in `examples/`